pcingola/SnpEff/src/docs/se_buildingdb.md

 If after all these attempts the protein sequence still do not match, they are considered "not equal".

 !!! info
-    You can run SnpEff using `-d` (debug) command line option to get detailed messages for each protein sequence comparison.
+    **Debugging:** You can run SnpEff using `-d` (debug) command line option to get detailed messages for each protein sequence comparison.
     The message shows the transcript ID, protein sequence inferred by SnpEff's, and the protein sequence from the FASTA file, as well as the places where they differ.

 ### Troubleshooting Database builds